Jeremy Kohomban: International and domestic initiatives

 In 2009, at the request of the Save Iraqi Children Foundation and the Government of Iraq, Dr. Kohomban led efforts to develop local Iraqi NGO leadership.
 His work contributed to the creation of the My Life Story book, which helped children orphaned by war reclaim their identity.
 The initiative trained over 360 Iraqi leaders who were committed to serving their local communities during the post war years.

 Following the 2010 earthquake in Haiti, Jeremy was asked to join the federal response to assist children who were injured and separated from their families.
 The Children's Village's efforts provided medical care and reunification services for over 400 Haitian children.

-In 2012, Jeremy led a group of advocates in urging New York City to rebuild the Colored Orphan Asylum, located at what is todays 5th Avenue and 44th street and which was destroyed during the Draft Riots of 1863.
+In 2012, Jeremy led a group of advocates in urging New York City to rebuild the Colored Orphan Asylum, located at what is today 5th Avenue and 44th street and which was destroyed during the Draft Riots of 1863.
 While the original property was no longer available, New York City allocated land in Harlem for the rebuilding effort.
 The organization, now known as Harlem Dowling, completed its new building in 2016.

 In 2015, Jeremy joined national advocates calling for reforms in federal funding calling for more federal funds to support families rather than exclusively funding family separation.
 He testified before the Senate Finance Committee on behalf of reform and the Family First Prevention and Services Act was signed by President Trump in 2018.
 After the passage of the act in 2018, he was recognized as a key off-the-hill booster for the legislation.
 On March 14, 2018, Senators Orrin Hatch and Ron Wyden introduced Kohomban's name into the Congressional Record for his bipartisan efforts in reforming foster care funding.